 In this way, the film doesn’t stray too far from those original fairy tale tropes.
 Like Snow White and Sleeping Beauty, Aurora Lane overlooks the violation done to her because of love (or, arguably, because it’s the safer thing to do).

 However, the film makes this more palatable.
 By turning Aurora into the prince figure, she gains power and becomes an equal worthy of the hero’s love (a common twist in the romance genre).
-At this point, Jim belatedly gives her back her choice.
-This time, when asked if she’d like to return to stasis, she chooses to live in the moment with him.
+At this point, Jim belatedly gives her back her agency.
+This time, when asked if she’d like to return to stasis, Aurora chooses to live in the moment with him.

 - The original Avalon is the legendary island of Arthurian folklore.
 When android bartender Arthur tells Jim that he’s never been stranded on an island, it’s only half true.
 They’re all stranded onboard the Avalon.

 - Arthur’s only role in Passengers is to give Aurora a way of finding out Jim woke her on purpose.

 - There are shades of Adam and Eve.
 Jim brings Aurora ‘to life’ without her say so.
 They live together as the only humans.
 When the rest of the ship awakens, they’ve transformed Avalon into a Garden of Eden.

 - Laurence Fishburne plays Gus Mancuso in Passengers.
 He also plays Morpheus in The Matrix.